 That’s the real us.

 That is what we need to strengthen and sharpen.

-We need to know that with Jesus the real us is eternally secure.
+And we need to know that with Jesus the real us is eternally secure.

 The enemy can’t touch us, and no matter what happens to you physically, he can never separate you from the love and closeness of Jesus.
 (Romans 8:38-39)

 Girls, we live in a world where we are literally surrounded by physical death and destruction.

 And it is so hyped up because the enemy wants to keep us in a state of fear, because if you don’t know Christ, what’s scarier than death?

 But if you do know Christ, what’s better than physical death?

 We need to start seeing it that way, because it’s the truth!